ZhenjianYang/ZeroAoVoice-PSP/README.md

 ## 1.Build

+You can get the built files in [Release](https://github.com/ZhenjianYang/ZeroAoVoice-PSP/releases).

+If you want to build them by yourself, follow these steps:
-You should install psptoolchain and pspsdk fisrt.

-You can build them by following the project [psptoolchain](https://github.com/pspdev/psptoolchain) (with gcc 4.9.3), or download and install a prebuild pspsdk [Minimalist PSPSDK](https://sourceforge.net/projects/minpspw/) (with gcc 4.3.5).
+1. Install psptoolchain and pspsdk by following the project [psptoolchain](https://github.com/pspdev/psptoolchain) (with gcc 4.9.3), or download and install a prebuild pspsdk [Minimalist PSPSDK](https://sourceforge.net/projects/minpspw/) (with gcc 4.3.5).

-After all is ready.
-You can build this projcet with entering the root path of it and typing command `make`.
+2. Enter the root path of this projcet and type command `make`.

 Then you will get 4 files under folder "bin" :